PudgyDragon/OpenCTI/Connectors/MISP_connector.md

               opencti:
                   condition: service_healthy
 </code></pre>
+<p>If you didn't add the CONNECTOR_ID during the installation, add it to your .env file now.
+You'll need to generate
+a GUID, I usually just use an online GUID generator because it's fast.
+Once you have it:</p>
+<pre><code>
+  vim /opt/OpenCTI/docker/.env
+      CONNECTOR_MISP_ID=YOUR_GUID

+</code></pre>
 <p>Once you save your configurations, stop (if you haven't already) and start your container again</p>
 <pre><code>
   docker compose down && docker compose up -d

 </code></pre>
 <p>Login to your GUI and check that it's ingesting.</p>